Commercial Waste Solutions

 We offer waste and recycling collections tailored to your business needs, regardless of size or industry.
 We collect from across the borough and offer a flexible and reliable service.

 We recycle all the paper and cardboard locally, and incinerate the waste to generate electricity, and none of it goes to landfill.

-We offer free paper and cardboard recycling with our service.
-If you put all your waste in one bin at the moment, you may find that you need a smaller bin or less frequent collections when using our service as we separate waste from recycling.
+If you separate your paper and cardboard from your refuse you may find that you only need a smaller bin or less frequent collections.
 Our collection vehicles are split bodied which means they can collect refuse and recycling at the same time.

 You can choose from weekly, fortnightly and in some cases daily collections to suit your business needs.

 |Paper and Cardboard Recycling||Free when you pay for a refuse collection|

 |Refuse Sack Collection||£2 per sack, £40 for a roll of 20 sacks|

 |240 Litre Refuse Bins||£8 per collection when separating paper and cardboard or £9 for refuse collection only|